 Currently, the site boundaries are not displayed on the mobile survey apps.

-For reporting and management purposes, it is often convenience to group several sites or risk zones togther and view the assets/trees for all these sites.
+For reporting and management purposes, it is often convenience to group several sites or risk zones together and view the assets/trees for all these sites.
 Within OTISS, this is achieved by creating extra Admin Sites and using the Site Boundaries feature.

-Group sites are created in the same way as the normal sites.
+Admin Sites are created in the same way as the normal sites.
 We recommend that Admin Sites never have Surveys and are never used directly to plot or survey trees – they are just used for admin purposes and reporting.
-Once created, an appropriate site boundary (or several distinct boundaries) is drawn for the group site to include the required geographical areas, zones and sites.
+Once created, an appropriate site boundary (or several distinct boundaries) is drawn for the Admin Site to enclose the required geographical areas, zones and sites.
 The crucial part is to make sure to tick the “use in spatial queries” box when creating/editing these boundaries.
-When an Admin Site is selected on the map, spreadsheet pages or reports, then all the assets/trees that are geographically (spatially) within the boundaries – regardless of what sites/surveys the trees were part of.
+When an Admin Site is selected on the map, spreadsheet pages or reports, we use all the assets/trees that are geographically (spatially) within the boundaries – regardless of what sites/surveys the trees were part of.

-Typically, all the surveys are created and carried out on the ‘lower level’ sites.
-The group sites have no surveys of their own, they are simply a management tool to represent various combinations of the lower level sites.
+We recommend that all the surveys are created and carried out on the ‘lower level’ sites.
+The Admin Sites have no surveys of their own, they are simply a management tool to represent various combinations of the lower level sites.

 Note on Performance